 Mukna from Manipur, Thoda from Himachal Pradesh, Lathi from Bengal, and Inbuan wrestling from Mizoram are few other examples of Indian martial arts, which show the rich contribution of India in the field of martial art forms.

-Mixed martial arts or MMA is a full contact combat sport which allows striking as well as grappling.
-This sport is a combination of various combat sports and martial arts such as Muay Thai, Brazilian jiu-jitsu, judo, Taekwondo, Sambo, Karate, Vale Tudo and a bunch of others, and one needs to use various techniques from...
+Mixed martial arts or MMA is a full-contact combat sport which allows striking as well as grappling.
+This sport is a combination of various combat sports and martial arts such as Muay Thai, Brazilian jiu-jitsu, judo, Taekwondo, Sambo, Karate, Vale Tudo and a bunch of others, and one needs to use various techniques from different...

 Long-time ago, human beings tried to protect and defend themselves.
 Our ancestors created stony axes to hunt, to slice animal meat, to fight and to protect themselves.
 Time goes by.
 Human being keeps trying to create a more efficient way to survive.
 Merchants traveled from one place to another.
 Sometimes, it takes a very long...